 Heavily pruned trees are more vigorous and require less nitrogen.
 Some varieties of apple trees are also naturally faster growing and may require no fertilizer to maintain acceptable growth and fruit production.
 However, over-fertilization actually reduces fruit production and makes trees more susceptible to pests and diseases.
 Retest soil every 3-4 years to determine what nutrients (if any) you will need to apply to the soil.

 Frequent hand pulling and shallow cultivation, no deeper than an inch, controls weeds and minimally disturbs roots.
 Deeper cultivation disrupts shallow roots and is not recommended for young, establishing trees.

 Plant Protection System In Apple Farming

-Producing the best fruit requires control of diseases and insects.
-However, some of the potential harmful pests and diseases are fire blight and powdery mildew, spider mites, scale, aphids and codling moth.
+Producing the best fruit requires the control of diseases and insects.
+However, some of the potential harmful pests and diseases are fire blight and powdery mildew, spider mites, scale, aphids, and codling moth.
 You must adopt proper plant protection systems for your apple orchards.

 Also Read: 15 Lucrative Plantation Crop Farming Business Ideas

 You must harvest the fruit before it is fully ripe, but after it has had time to mature.
 This varies according to cultivar and different fruit varieties will often ripen at different times over a three-month period.
 As the fruit matures, the starch changes to sugar, and the aroma and flavor develop.
 Sugars are the major soluble solid in fruit juice and therefore soluble solids are often used as an estimate of sugar content.